itzmeanjan/pproto/README.md

 }
 ```

-Now I've a mechanism to effieciently encode and decode large dataset using protocol buffer.
+Now we've a mechanism to effieciently encode and decode large dataset using protocol buffer.

 I've written a function to sequentially serialize randomly generated protocol buffer data and put them in a file while first putting length of data and then actual data.